 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-Freshly baked bran muffins in a muffin tin.
+Freshly baked muffins in a metal tin, golden-brown tops and liners.

 Email this recipe!